pensoft/OpenBiodiv/ontology/rdf-guide.md

 :replacementName rdf:type owl:ObjectProperty ,
                           owl:TransitiveProperty ;
   rdfs:label "has replacement name"@en ;
-  rdfs:domain :ScientificName ;
+  rdfs:domain :LatinName ;
-  rdfs:range :ScientificName ;
+  rdfs:range :LatinName ;
   rdfs:comment "This is a uni-directional property.
+Its meaning
-Its meaning is that one one biological name links to a different biological name via the usage of this property, then the object of the triple is the form of the biological name the use of which is more accurate and should be preferred given the information that system currently holds.
-This property is only defined for scientific names."@en.
+    is that one Linnaean name links to a different Linnaean name via the usage of this property, then the object name is more accurate and should be preferred given the information that system currently holds.
+This property is only defined for Linnaean names."@en.
 @
 ```

-##### Now we define some rules for names
+#### Rules for Names

 TODO: create example for the rules
 TODO: Above nesting with 5-hashesh is wrong